- The popular assembly votes in favour of peace with Macedonia; decemviri are sent to Greece;

 The decemviri now met with various delegations sent by kings, peoples and cities.
 They warned envoys of King Antiochos III of the Seleucid Empire that the king should keep his hands off the Greek cities in Asia Minor.
 Most of all, he should not cross the Hellespont into Europe.
 The decemviri then split up.
 One of them attended the autumn meeting of the Aetolian League in Thermon to try and keep the Aetolians in the pro-Roman alliance.
 Others travelled to Macedonia and Thrace.

 King Antiochos was not impressed by the Roman warnings.
 He believed the Greek cities in Asia Minor were his by right, as they had fallen to his ancestor Seleukos I after the defeat of the diadochos Lysimachos in 281 BCE.
-Most cities were an easy prey for his army, but Smyrna and Lampsakos resisted and would appeal to Rome for help.
+The king went on the attack and most cities were an easy prey for his army, but Smyrna and Lampsakos resisted and would appeal to Rome for help.
 Antiochos then went even further.
 He crossed the Hellespont, marched across the Thracian Chersonese (now the Gallipoli peninsula) and occupied Lysimacheia.
 The city was deserted when he entered it.
 It had been abandoned by King Philippos during the Second Macedonian War and had subsequently been pillaged by the Thracians.
 Antiochos decreed that the city was to be rebuilt and repopulated, and started recruiting settlers.

 The meeting ended when envoys from Smyrna and Lampsakos spoke too and greatly angered the king.
 Antiochos then received a rumour that young Ptolemaios had died and set out for Egypt to occupy it.
 But the rumour proved to be false and Antiochos now diverted his attention to Cyprus, also part of the Ptolemaic Empire.
 His fleet sailed to the island, but was caught in a violent storm that damaged most of his ships.
 The king had no option but to return to Seleukeia in Syria for repairs.